andrew-malokhatko/gwatch/README.md

 ctest -R PerfTests --verbose
 ```

-You can find all of the test programs in `tests/dummy` directory.
+You can find all the test programs in `tests/dummy` directory.

 ### autotest.sh